 The major requires at least 41 credit hours in Anthropology and Linguistics combined, with at least 15 credit hours in each department.
 One course in each of the following areas also is required, with available selections from both Anthropology and Linguistics:

-You can meet the Language Structure requirement with the study of an American Indian language, such as Lakota, Yucatec Maya, or Quechua.
-Or you can choose to study an African language, such as Akan, Bamana, Swahili, Yoruba, or Zulu.
+You can meet the Language Structure requirement with the study of a Native American language, such as Yucatec Maya or Quechua.
+Or you can choose to study an African language, such as Akan, Bamana, Swahili, Wolof, Yoruba, or Zulu.

 In Anthropology, you may explore a variety of interests or develop particular interest in one of the subfields: Archaeology, Bioanthropology, Linguistic Anthropology, and Social Cultural Anthropology.